hdShang/arxiv-daily/docs/cs-AI/2025-05-06/papers/250503295v2-capability-driven-skill-generation-with-llms-a-rag-based-approach-fo.md

 ---
 layout: default
-title: Capability-Driven Skill Generation with LLMs: A RAG-Based Approach for Reusing Existing Libraries and Interfaces
+title: "Capability-Driven Skill Generation with LLMs: A RAG-Based Approach for Reusing Existing Libraries and Interfaces"
 ---

 # Capability-Driven Skill Generation with LLMs: A RAG-Based Approach for Reusing Existing Libraries and Interfaces